Key Concepts

 export interface List_1$instance<T> {

-add(item: T): void; // EmitScope.ClassSurface
+Add(item: T): void; // EmitScope.ClassSurface

-clear(): void; // EmitScope.ClassSurface
+Clear(): void; // EmitScope.ClassSurface

-readonly count: int; // EmitScope.ClassSurface
+readonly Count: int; // EmitScope.ClassSurface

 }